jonnigs/Vefforritun_1/README.md

 # Vefforritun 1

-Projects that I made in the course VEfforritun 1 (Web programing 1)
+Projects that I made in the course Vefforritun 1 (Web programing 1)

 ### Verkefni 7